-- "Like" the Facebook pages of your legislators and local NKF office pages. - Share content from the main NKF Facebook page, www.facebook.com/nationalkidneyfoundation - When sharing relevant stories to your own wall, be sure to tag your legislators in the post.
-You can do this by using the "@" symbol before typing their name (or the name of their Facebook page). - Keep Facebook posts short and conversational, and include an image whenever possible. - Include links on Facebook to direct people back to the National Kidney Foundation website at kidney.org or advocacy.kidney.org - Ask people to share your content through Facebook. - Post and comment on your legislators' pages to ask them to support a policy issue you believe in or to thank them for supporting an issue. - Use #MyKidneysMyLife on twitter
+- "Like" the Facebook pages of your legislators and local NKF office pages. - Share content from the main NKF Facebook page, facebook.com/nationalkidneyfoundation - When sharing relevant stories to your own wall, be sure to tag your legislators in the post.
+You can do this by using the "@" symbol before typing their name (or the name of their Facebook page). - Keep Facebook posts short and conversational, and include an image whenever possible. - Include links on Facebook to direct people back to the National Kidney Foundation website at kidney.org or voices.kidney.org - Ask people to share your content through Facebook. - Post and comment on your legislators' pages to ask them to support a policy issue you believe in or to thank them for supporting an issue.

-- Follow each of your legislators on Twitter. - Follow .@NKF_advocacy to stay informed and share Tweets. - Share links to NKF press releases, images from events, and other information in 280 characters or less. - When appropriate, Tweet directly to members of the media and bloggers to encourage them to cover your efforts and help spread the word. - Tweet directly to Members of Congress with the action you want them to take or to thank them for their support. - Use hashtags, such as #MyKidneysMyLife
+- Follow each of your legislators on Twitter. - Follow @NKF_advocacy to stay informed and share Tweets. - Share links to NKF press releases, images from events, and other information in 280 characters or less. - When appropriate, Tweet directly to members of the media and bloggers to encourage them to cover your efforts and help spread the word. - Tweet directly to Members of Congress with the action you want them to take or to thank them for their support. - Use hashtags, such as #MyKidneyVoice

-Sample Tweet: @[YourREP/SEN] Once your kidneys stop working, so do you.
-Support kidney patients and .@NKF_advocacy by co-sponsoring H.R.3867: #MyKidneysMyLife
+SAMPLE TWEET: @[YourREP/SEN] Once your kidneys stop working, so do you.
+Support kidney patients and @NKF_advocacy by co-sponsoring H.R.3867: #MyKidneyVoice

-Sample Facebook Post: I'm supporting kidney patients and organ donors with the National Kidney Foundation by urging @[YourREP/SEN] to support the Living Donor Protection Act (H.R.
-1270) and help protect living organ donors. #MyKidneysMyLife
+SAMPLE FACEBOOK POST: I'm supporting kidney patients and organ donors with @nkf by urging @ [YourREP/SEN] to support the Living Donor Protection Act (bill number) and help protect living organ donors. #MyKidneyVoice